 Equipment

-- Heat the peanut oil in a wok or large frying pan over medium heat for 30 seconds.
-Add the tempeh and cook for 2 minutes.
-Mix as needed to prevent burning.
+- Heat the avocado or other neutral oil in a wok or large frying pan over medium to high heat for 30 seconds.
+Add the tempeh squares and cook them for two minutes.
+Stir them occasionally to prevent them from burning.

-- Add peppers, onions, frozen Asian vegetables, and soy sauce to the wok.
-Continue cooking for another 5 minutes, stirring occasionally.
+- Add the peppers, onions, frozen stir-fry vegetables, and soy sauce to the wok.
+Continue cooking for another five minutes, stirring a few times.

-- Add peanut butter, red curry paste, cooked rice, and freshly ground black pepper to taste.
-Stir and cook another 3 minutes or until hot.
+- Add the peanut butter, water, red curry paste, cooked rice, and freshly ground black pepper to taste.
+Cover the wok or pan with a lid and turn down the heat to medium.
+Cook another three minutes or until hot, and then stir in the toasted sesame oil.

-- Remove from heat and stir in the sesame oil.
-Portion onto plates and garnish with the Thai basil leaves.
+- Turn off the heat and stir in the sesame oil.
+Portion half of the tempeh-vegetable mix and half of the rice onto each plates and garnish with the green onions.

 Notes